-Water effluent discharged into the storm sewer is a combination of (1) cooling tower blowdown, (2) water runoff from SLAC landscaping irrigation, (3) rainwater runoff during the winter, and (4) miscellaneous uses, mainly once-through cooling of various small systems.
+Water effluent discharged into the storm sewer is a combination of (1) cooling tower blowdown, (2) water runnoff from SLAC landscaping irrigation, (3) rainwater runoff during the winter, and (4) miscellaneous uses, mainly once-through cooling of various small systems.

-About a quarter of the 100×10^6 gallons of water per year used at SLAC flows as waste water to the creek.
+About a quarter of the $100 \times 10^6$ gallons of water per year used at SLAC flows as waste water to the creek.

-The largest potential source of chemical effluents discharged to San Franscisquito Creek is cooling tower blowdown water, discharged to three natural open ditches.
+The largest potential source of chemical effluents discharged to San Francisquito Creek is cooling tower blowdown water, discharged to three natural open ditches.
 There are four towers, of the induced-draft counterflow type.
 The primary system in all cases is a closed-loop, low-conductivity system.
 Tower 101 is located at the Central Utility Building and provides cooling for laboratories and shops of the Campus Area.
 Tower 1201 is adjacent to the accelerator and is meant to cool the injector, positron source, and the first accelerator mile.
 Tower 1202, also adjacent to the accelerator, cools the second mile, and Tower 1701, near the Beam Switchyard and Research Area, provides cooling for these areas.

-The cooling tower water is chemically treated with inorganic algaecides and corrosion inhibitors.
-However, beginning with 1975 these agents will no longer be used.
-Silica and an organic algaecide compounds have been substituted.
-The blowdown water is basically source water whose solutes are concentrated by a factor of 4 - 6.
+The cooling tower water is chemically treated with silica and an organic algaecide compounds.
+The blowdown water is basically source water whose solutes are concentrated by a factor of 4-6.

 The cooling tower effluents are subject to control by the U.S. Environmental Protection Agency (EPA), under Discharge Permit No. CA0005541, issued September 30, 1973, and the State of California Regional Water Pollution Control Board (RWPCB).
-The EPA Discharge Permit states the maximum permissible amounts and concentrations of total suspended soilid, zinc (Zn), and net added phosphate (PO4), as well as maximum temperature and permissible range of pH.
+The EPA Discharge Permit states the maximum permissible amounts and concentrations of total suspended solid, zinc (Zn), and net added phosphate (PO4), as well as maximum temperature and permissible range of pH.
 It sets forth a monitoring schedule describing the types of sampling and minimum frequency of analysis.
-Each tower's effluent is analyzed separetly, and quarterly reports are filed.
+Each tower's effluent is analyzed separately, and quarterly reports are filed.